Get answers to some frequently asked questions about community gardening!

 Additionally, ACGA’s Growing Communities Curriculum is intended to help new and existing Community Gardening Programs through workshops and materials on ways to ensure the sustainability of gardens.
 You can purchase the Curriculum through our store.
 ACGA also offers training workshops using the Curriculum and mentoring programs.
-Check our training page to see if there’s a training scheduled near you.

 How do I find a Community Garden near me?

 There are an estimated 18,000 Community Gardens throughout the United States and Canada.
 This website provides a community garden directory under our connect page.
 The ACGA Member Directory, available to Members, is another source of information, or join and pose a questions to the Email Listserv.

 If further help is needed, contact your local or county park agency or contact the land grant college cooperative extension program for your state.